SamArsanios/web-scraper/README.md

 ## Getting Started

 **To start *Web-Scraper*:**
-*To get a local copy up and running follow these simple example steps.*
+*Get a local copy up and running by following these simple steps.*

  - You need to have ruby installed on your machine
  - run command ``git clone git@github.com:SamArsanios/web-scraper.git`` to clone the repository